Podcast Marketing: A Guide for Online Course Creators

 - Audio mixer or sound card

 This doesn’t mean you have to spend thousands of dollars, but it does mean you have to take this process seriously.
-There are already far too many terrible podcasts out there.
-The world doesn’t need another one.
-So even though the content you share may be great, if your listeners can’t hear it because of cracks, white noise, and background chatter… well, would you keep listening to a podcast like that?
+Even though the content you share may be great, if your listeners can’t hear it because of cracks, white noise, and background chatter… well, would you keep listening to a podcast like that?

-The same applies if you repurpose your podcast into video (more on this soon).
+The same applies if you repurpose your podcast into video.

 Again, you need to invest in the right equipment so your great content comes across that way.